jjmacky/lm-toolkit/docs/prompt_dictionary/few_shot/kate.md

     - 23/09/1972
 ```

-Here is the ground truth masked entry from the dataset:
+Here is the ground truth masked result for that random entry:
 ```yaml
 - Immunization_Certification:
     individuals: